edwardyehuang/CAA/README.md

 2. Install iSeg (My personal framework, comming soon at https://github.com/edwardyehuang/iSeg)
 3. Clone this repo

-Do not afraid TensorFlow, recent versions (>= 2.4) is even easier than Pytorch in same case (And everything now has simliar usage with Pytorch, even in graph mode).
+Do not afraid TensorFlow, recent versions (>= 2.4) is even easier than Pytorch in some case (And everything now has simliar usage with Pytorch, even in graph mode).

 ## Model Zoo
 Comming soon